epaaso/comp-oncology/README.md

 ## Running

 We have designed a docker image that has all the necessary libs.
-It is however very big, because it has all the R and python pacages including the ones for ML.
+It is however very big, because it has all the R and python packages including the ones for ML.

 To be able to run the notebook, you should run the container with this notebook repo inserted as a volume.
 In the next command, `$HOME/2021-SC-HCA-LATAM/CONTAINER` is the